Should you study data analytics or business analytics?

 Admissions

-Both program types share similar admissions standards.
+Both program types share similar admission standards.
 You will likely need a bachelor's or master's degree, ideally in a STEM field, along with a strong academic record and undergraduate coursework in statistics.

 Data science programs may prefer or require applicants with demonstrated knowledge of computer science.
-Similarly, some business analytics programs look favorably on candidates with business management or business administration coursework or experience.
+Similarly, some business analytics programs look favorably on candidates with business management or business administration credits or experience.

 In either case, you will likely need to supply: